-I generally find comment policies annoying, but since I’ve been asked about them, here they are, annoying or not.
+I generally find comment policies annoying, but since I’ve been asked about them, here it is, annoying or not.

 Comments I don’t post: